We are ready

 We group our students based on ability, not just grade.
 This "Team" assignment means that our students are interacting with the same group of students in class, thereby limiting exposure.

 We monitor student conditions based on CDC recommendations.
-We will consistently monitor our students and staff (which may include temperature-taking) to ensure the healthiest possible environment.
+We will consistently monitor our students and staff (which will include daily temperature-taking) to ensure the healthiest possible environment.

 Our average class size is 17 students, which limits exposure.
 This class size is half the size of many public and private school classrooms, and allows us to spread our students further apart.